Conversion Rate Formula 101: How to Calculate Your Sales Output

 Typically, a conversion means making a purchase or submitting an order, although there are other equally valuable conversions your business might track.

-Those other types of conversions could include things like initiating contact with your business (through your toll-free number, a form, a chatbot, etc) or subscribing (to your social media channels or email newsletters).
+Those other types of conversions could include things like initiating contact with your business (through a popup, a form, a chatbot, etc.) or subscribing (to your social media channels or email newsletters).

 The results of paid advertising may also be considered conversions.